-By default, this single data file stores all the table data for a database, as well as all the metadata for InnoDB-related objects (the data dictionary).
+By default, this single data file stores all the table data for a database server, as well as all the metadata for InnoDB-related objects (the data dictionary).

-Turning on the innodb_file_per_table option causes each newly created table to be stored in its own tablespace, reducing the size of, and dependencies on, the system tablespace.
+Turning on the innodb file per table option causes each newly created table to be stored in its own tablespace, reducing the size of, and dependencies on, the system tablespace.